dydxprotocol/starkex-lib/README.md

 ## Notes about signing
 starkex-lib has its own string enum for the markets, which creates a problem for mobile apps when new markets are added. instead of using sign(...) to sign an order, use signWithResolution(...) instead.
-It takes the market label and resolution instead of the internal lookup table.
+It takes the syntheticAssetId and resolution instead of the internal lookup table.

 The resolution is in the markets payload in the form of 1xxxxx.
 It needs to be transformed into a counter such as 6.
-The asset param needs to be the asset symbol instead of market, such as 'ETH'
+The asset param is the syntheticAssetId in the market payload

 ## To use in native code (iOS)